 Larry Ellison, the founder and former head of Oracle Corporation, is well-known for his extravagant entertainments, rather than talented company management.
-However, he’s a CTO of the world’s second software company and has a net worth of $64.9 billion (6th on the list of the richest people in the world).
-He’s one of the greatest examples of a self-made entrepreneur.
+He’s one of the best examples of a self-made entrepreneur (net worth of $64.9 billion).
 Today we’ll find out how one of the most contradictory managers built his empire.

 What is the difference between God and Larry Ellison?
 Ellison thinks he is God, God doesn’t want to be Ellison.